evkx/evkx.github.io/content/models/fisker/ocean/_index.md

 ---
 title: Fisker Ocean
 linktitle: Ocean
-description: See below for details of the different variants of Fisker Ocean
+description: "See below for details of the different variants of Fisker Ocean"
 weight: 30
 ---
 ## Fisker Ocean Extreme